kleftog/sidecar-ae/README.md

 │   └── run_wrk_lighttpd.sh      # Runs WRK against Lighttpd for benchmarking
 ```

+## Hardware Dependencies

+The SideCar system requires specialized hardware to function correctly.
+For x86 architecture, it leverages Intel Processor Trace (PT) and specifically the x86 PTWRITE instruction.
+For AArch64 architecture, it requires CoreSight STM.
+These hardware components are essential for SideCar's operation, ensuring accurate and secure execution monitoring.
+We provide access to our preconfigured server, which meets these hardware requirements, and reviewers will receive detailed access instructions through HotCRP.

+## Software Dependencies

+The evaluation of SideCar also requires specific software components and environment settings.
+The installation paths for SPEC CPU2017 and SPEC CPU2006 need to be set, with their respective environment variables configured as `SPEC17_PATH` for SPEC CPU2017 and `SPEC06_PATH` for SPEC CPU2006.
+Additionally, Google’s depot tools are required, and the environment path should be set to `DEPOT_TOOLS`.
+The source code for Chromium is also necessary, and its path must be specified in the `CHROMIUM_SRC` environment variable.
+While these dependencies are critical for the artifact's operation, our server comes with everything preinstalled and ready to use, streamlining the evaluation process for reviewers.

 ## Installation

 - Detailed instructions can be found in the [README.md of our GitHub repository](https://github.com/stevens-s3lab/sidecar).